 message directly to members of Congress to fight for our legislative agenda.

 information.
 Limited scholarships are also available.
 Please click HERE to download the scholarship application form.
+Forms are due by February 1st.
 For more information, please contact Barbra McLendon at firstname.lastname@example.org or by calling 323-930-6290.

 There are currently 5.4 million Americans living with Alzheimer’s disease.
-At the 2013 Advocacy Forum, 900 people from all 50 states came together in Washington, D.C. to ask their members of Congress to take action in two important areas:
+At the 2014 Advocacy Forum, over 1,000 people from all 50 states came together in Washington, D.C. to ask their members of Congress to take action in three important areas:

 - Please cosponsor the HOPE for Alzheimer’s Act (S. 709/H.R.
 1507).